Abdominoplasty Post Weight Loss in Newcastle, Maitland & Hunter Valley Australia

 Most individuals can return to work within 10 to 14 days following an abdominoplasty.
 Postoperative discomfort typically peaks within 24 to 72 hours after the procedure, and incision wounds generally heal within two weeks.

 Complete recovery can take around three months or longer, with patients advised to avoid strenuous activities for about six weeks.
-The lymphatic system often requires about two to three months to fully recover, underscoring the importance of patience and adherence to postoperative care instructions.

 Managing Swelling and Discomfort